Gambling and online casinos in the Marshall Islands

 Marshall Islands are actively developing blockchain infrastructure.

-which can be used for online payments and licensing of eGaming companies.
+In the 2020s, the country launched the SOV project, a state-owned digital currency that can be used for online payments and licensing of eGaming companies.

 Key initiatives:- Digital Economic Zone (DEZ) - offshore zone for IT and gambling;